GioLucero/ShopifyStore/README.md

 ```

 # Views
+## Tab Bar
 This app has three main views, which the user can select through the tab bar.
 Our root view displays a list of collection cards that house the corresponding products of the same collection_id.
 <br/>
 …

+## Shopping Cart
+The second view in the tab bar is the shopping cart.
+When empty, the view will display a lottie animation and a text prompting the user to add items to the cart.

+...

+Once items have been added, the cart will turn into a list that contains the items that have been added.
+Once items have been added to the list, there is an edit button that will allow users to remove items from the list.
+You can also swipe to remove items from the list.

+...
+...

+## Checkout View
+At the bottom of the view, a button will present the total cost of the items before shipping and tax.
+If the button is clicked, the user will be directed to a checkout view.

+...

+The checkout view displays the data in a form layout in SwiftUI.
+This view will display the shipping locations, the price breakdown, and finally allow users to submit their orders.
+Each pricing detail has been calculated in seperate functions.

+## Search Bar
 The second view that can be selected in the tab bar is the search tab.
 This view stores the list of collection names, and upon accessing the searched name, it will direct the user to the given collection view with the list of products.
 <br/>
 ….